smaclennan/dot-emacs/README.md

 A brief rundown:

 ## /
+  * Emacs standard files
     * init.el
       Should need no introduction.

+    * early-init.el
+      Introduced in 27.1.
+Speeds up init times.

+    * custom.el (optional)
+      Used by Emacs customize.

   * user-init.el (optional)
     This is used to tweak per machine settings such as email address and laptop-mode.

-  * custom.el (optional)
-    Used by Emacs customize.

 ## lisp/
-  * lisp code
+  * lisp code.
+'Nuff said.

 ## rc/
-  * I use Didier Verna's el-rcfiles package https://github.com/didierverna/el-rcfiles
+  * I use Didier Verna's el-rcfiles package.
+    This not only speeds up init times, but groups the config variables nicely.

+    https://github.com/didierverna/el-rcfiles

 ## src/